stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 first computation to the function returning the second computation.
 In `desugared1` you can see, how we first perform an `IO` action and pass its result to the next `IO` action and so on.
+The code is somewhat hard to read, since we use several layers of nested anonymous function, that's why in such cases, *do blocks* are a nice alternative to express the same functionality.

 Since *do block* are always desugared to sequences of applied *bind* operators, we can use them to chain